 This post is also available in: Suomi (Finnish)

 As I’ve probably told a million times, I love food shopping.
 Especially when we travel I tend to visit all the food shops and markets (you can bet that I loved LA for this) but I’m pretty good at it back home too.
 Now that we’re back to our everyday life (my hubby’s back at work and I’m at home), our routines have become pretty important again.
-We like to get groceries delivered at home a couple times a month and then in between we try to be pretty efficient when going to the store.
+We like to get groceries delivered at home from this asian grocery store a couple times a month and then in between we try to be pretty efficient when going to the store.
 Our meals are more planned nowadays and our grocery list is pretty detailed, which makes life a lot easier.
 When planning our meals I like to keep a couple things in mind: get things in bulk rather than in small quantities, buy seasonal, and make sure I have all the basic ingredients in our cupboards.
 So I was pretty happy when Food Market Herkku wanted to collaborate with me, as it means I get to talk about my favorite food products and finally share my pantry must-haves with you!

 Sometimes I wish I was a minimalist, but when I’m in the kitchen, I like to have a bunch of ingredients around so that it’s easy to start baking or prepping a meal.
 I like to try new products but I also like knowing that I have my go-to ingredients.
 So here’s a list of my must-have ingredients and tips on what you should be getting on your next visit at Food Market Herkku!